 \section{Abstract}

-The Jacobian varieties of smooth curves fit together to form a family, the universal Jacobian, over the moduli space of smooth marked curves, and the theta divisors of these curves form a divisor in the universal Jacobian.
-In this paper we describe how to extend these families over the moduli space of stable marked curves (or rather an open subset thereof) using a stability parameter.
-We then prove a wall-crossing formula describing how the theta divisor varies with the stability parameter.
+The Jacobian varieties of smooth curves fit together to form a family, the universal Jacobian, over the moduli space of smooth pointed curves, and the theta divisors of these curves form a divisor in the universal Jacobian.
+In this paper we describe how to extend these families over the moduli space of stable pointed curves using a stability parameter.
+We then prove a wall-crossing formula describing how the theta divisor varies with this parameter.

-We use that result to analyze a divisor on the moduli space of smooth marked curves that has recently been studied by Grushevsky--Zakharov, Hain and M\"{u}ller.
-In particular, we compute the pullback of the theta divisor studied in Alexeev's work on stable abelic varieties and in Caporaso's work on theta divisors of compactified Jacobians.
+We use this result to analyze divisors on the moduli space of smooth pointed curves that have recently been studied by Grushevsky--Zakharov, Hain and M\"{u}ller.
+Finally, we compute the pullback of the theta divisor studied in Alexeev's work on stable semiabelic varieties and in Caporaso's work on theta divisors of compactified Jacobians.